alfredp77/buspy/README.md

 ## Setting up
 ### Tokens
-Please ensure that you put your API tokens in tokens.json, with the following format:
+Please ensure that you put your API tokens in tokens.json (put it in checkout folder), with the following format:
 ```
 {
     "lta": "tokenValue from LTA Data Mall",